-In general, our Units 1-4 cover what could be considered “Primer” or “Preparatory” material, while Units 5-8 cover what is typically considered Level 1 skills.
-We would generally expect an absolute beginner to spend 18-24 months completing the lessons up through Unit 8.
-Unit 9 will begin early Level 2 content.
+In general, our Units 1-4 cover “Primer” or “Preparatory” material.
+Units 5-8 cover Level 1 skills.
+We would generally expect an absolute beginner to spend about 24 months completing the lessons up through Unit 8.
+Units 9 and 10 will begin early Level 2 content.

 Comparing methods can be a bit tricky, since concepts are often introduced in a different order and emphasized in different ways.
-For instance, many methods jump right into defining and explaining musical notation and symbols, while ours is an ear-first method, which encourages listening, singing, and learning by demonstration before connecting your knowledge to the written music notation of the staff.
-If your child began with an eye-first method, typical of most piano methods, they will benefit from working through earlier units and reviewing lessons on ear training topics like melodic dictation, rhythm dictation, and solfège.
+For instance, many methods jump right into defining and explaining musical notation and symbols.
+Hoffman Academy is an ear-first method, which encourages listening, singing, and learning by demonstration.
+This comes before connecting your knowledge to the written music notation of the staff.
+If your child began with an eye-first method, typical of most piano methods, they will benefit from working through earlier units.
+This will catch them up on topics like melodic dictation, rhythm dictation, and solfège.

 Select Lessons by Topic

-We recommend you check out our lesson index pages, by unit, where you can find a summary of what is taught in each lesson.
+We recommend you check out our lesson index pages, by unit.
+These pages list what is taught in each lesson.
 If a student has less than one year of experience, it’s a good idea to start right at the beginning.
-Students a year or more of piano experience who don’t mind some review should start as early as possible, but feel free to breeze through the lessons on familiar concepts, or even jump around if needed.
+Students with a year or more of piano experience should start as early in the lessons as possible, but feel free to breeze through lessons on familiar concepts.
+You can even jump around if needed.
 Because reviewing familiar topics from a different teacher or perspective is a great way to strengthen your musical foundation, it is better to start earlier in the program than later.

 How Many Lessons Per Week?